-After the conclusion of the annual independent audit and public announcement of financial results, the Board of Directors allocates an annual amount of shares for employee options each year at its regularly scheduled Board meeting following the audited close of the prior year's financial performance.
+After the conclusion of the annual independent audit and public announcement of financial results, the Board of Directors typically allocates an annual amount of shares for employee options each year at its regularly scheduled Board meeting following the audited close of the prior year's financial performance.
 Option shares may be awarded on this same date at the closing price on the date of the meeting.
 Some number of allocated shares are usually reserved for awards later in the year to employees, including new or key employees with increased responsibilities.
 The Compensation and Benefits Committee approves all awards, and the closing price on the date of the approval is the exercise price of the option shares.
 According to policy, awards are not made in advance of material news events, or when material non-public information is known.

-During 2010, option awards were granted to 11 employees to purchase a total of 7,700 shares at an exercise price of \$28.06 per share.
-Of the 7,700 options granted to employees in 2010, options representing 900 shares have been canceled after termination of employment.
+In May 2014, option awards were granted to 70 U.S., Ireland, UK and Australia employees to purchase a total of 39,000 shares at exercise prices of \$49.18 or \$50.72.
+6,400 of those shares have been cancelled as of February 2016.
+No option awards were made in 2015.

 Employee and director options vest over a four-year period, with a ten-year exercise period.
 Management expects to recommend additional options be awarded on an annual basis to the Company's key employees based on its belief that sharing ownership of the Company with those who help create its success is the best way to assure growth in shareholder value.
-In January 2011, the Board of Directors authorized awards of up to 12,000 option shares during 2011, and 6,500 of those shares were granted on the same date of the meeting to 15 employees at an exercise price of \$26.75 per share.
-No shares were awarded in 2011 to the named executive officers or outside directors.

-(4) Retirement Plans.
-The Company has sponsored a 401(k) retirement plan for U.S. employees since 1985, and a contributory retirement plan for Irish employees since 1998.
-The Compensation and Benefits Committee believes that a continuance of the retirement plans is consistent with ensuring a stable employment base by helping to provide Company employees with a vehicle to build long-term financial security.
-In 2010 the Company matched a portion of employee contributions and paid administrative costs at a total expense of about

-\$111,000.
-For 2011, the Board of Directors has approved continuing the retirement plan matching formulas on the same basis as in 2010.

-(5) Group Benefit Plans.
-The Company provides group medical, dental and life insurance benefit plans for its employees.
+- Retirement Plans.
+The Company has sponsored a 401(k) retirement plan for U.S. employees since 1985, a contributory retirement plan for Irish employees since 1998, a contributory retirement plan for Femcare UK employees since March 2011, and a contributory retirement plan for Femcare Australia employees since December 2013.
+In addition to meeting statutory requirements, the Compensation and Benefits Committee believes that a continuance of the retirement plans is consistent with ensuring a stable employment base by helping to provide Company employees with a vehicle to build long-term financial security.
+In 2015, the Company contributed and paid administrative costs at a total expense, including all of its subsidiaries, of about \$170,000.
+For 2016, the Board of Directors has approved continuing the retirement plan contributions on the same basis as in 2015. - (5) Group Benefit Plans.
+In the U.S., the Company provides group medical, dental and life insurance benefit plans for its employees.
 For U.S. employees, the health benefits plan is consistent with self-funded group plans offered by other companies.
-A portion of the monthly premium cost is generally paid by plan participants.
-As of 2011, employees with a base annual salary over \$52,000 pay 10-20% more than the standard premium rates, and employees being paid at a rate of \$11.45 or less per hour are provided a 25% discount to standard premiums paid by other employees.
-In Ireland, employees are provided medical and life coverages consistent with benefits provided to employees of similar companies.
+The portion of the monthly premium cost is paid by U.S. plan participants on a graduated scale so that higher paid employees pay a higher premium.
+In Ireland, the UK and Australia, employees do not pay premiums, and are provided medical and life coverages consistent with benefits provided to employees of similar companies.